Shomari/shiftnotes/TEMP_EPA_DAY_FILTER.md

 2. The system calculates the day of week (JavaScript's `Date.getDay()`: 0=Sunday, 6=Saturday)
 3. EPAs are filtered to only show those allowed for that specific day
 4. User can only select from the filtered EPA list
-5. When editing an existing assessment, already-selected EPAs remain visible even if they don't match the day filter
+5. **If the user changes the shift date**, any already-selected EPAs that are no longer valid for the new day are automatically cleared
+6. The EPA dropdown reactively updates to show only EPAs valid for the currently selected date

 ## EPA Day Mapping (From CSV)